ViolenceActs of violence include:

 Type of Violence

-While not all inclusive, the types of violence listed and defined below are currently addressed through resources and training at the College.
-The types of violence are listed alphbetically.
+While not all inclusive, the types of violence listed and defined below are currently addressed through resources and training at the university.
+The types of violence are listed alphabetically.

 Intimate Partner Violence

 Intimate Partner Violence (domestic violence/dating violence/battering) is made up of a learned pattern of abusive behaviors that is used to exert power and control over another person in the context of an intimate relationship.
 Abusive tactics vary and can be either physical, sexual, psychological, emotional or a combination of all of these.
 Often, there is more than one form of abuse taking place in a relationship at the same time.